 Zurich: The city offers a number of unique experiences for international students.
 The academics are good and the university campuses are nice.

 Portugal is a good country to visit for students.
 The larger cities of Lisbon and Porto are great for students, as they have major universities along with affordable travel accommodations, an active nightlife scene, and low cost food options.
 Other smaller university towns include Coimbra, Braga, Aveiro, and Faro.
 All of these towns are within easy reach to other major destinations in Portugal such as the beaches, big cities, castles, national parks, and more.
 They also offer nightlife and fun student activities for visitors and locals alike.

-Public transit in Switzerland is top-notch.
+With a huge network, the transit system in Switzerland can get you around easily.
 The Swiss rail system is fast, efficient, and comfortable.
 It's very easy to get around between the major cities and small towns, and also easy to reach the peaks of mountains and higher-up towns, too.
 Major cities and even smaller areas all have some form of public transit.
 In the mountain areas, this often takes the form of gondolas and old cog-railways up to higher elevations, making travel part of the fun.

 Is it easy to travel around Switzerland?

-Many visitors use the public transit system in Portugal.
+Many visitors rely on the effecient and affordable public transportation in Portugal.
 Since Portugal is not too large, getting around is fairly easy.
 The train system is very effecient and convenient, and connects major cities such as Lisbon and Porto to smaller towns and coastal resort areas on the Algarve coast and elsewhere.
 The highway system is also terrific, and long distance bus companies can get you to most places in half a day or so.
 When in cities and larger towns, the public buses and trams are clean, safe, and affordable, too.
 Getting around this country without a car is quite easy, although you might want your own vehicle if you're planning to visit some of the natural areas in the interior.